kubos/kubos/test/integration/linux/readme.md

 The device description that will be used during the test.
 This is a required section

-* baudrate - The baudrate for the serial connection the target device is using
+* baudrate - The baudrate for the serial connection the target device is using.
+Defaults to `115200` if not provided.
 * prompt - The command line prompt that the target device uses.
-This is needed for response parsing purposes
+This is needed for response parsing purposes.
 * target - The Kubos CLI Target name for building projects.
 * timeout - The maximum time to wait for reading serial output from the board.
-Defaults to 10 seconds if not provided
+Defaults to 10 seconds if not provided.

 ### Login

 This section's options should be self descriptive

+* username - defaults to "root" if not provided
+* password - defaults to "Kubos123" if not provided

 This is not a required section.
 If it's not provided no login will be attempted.
 It's assumed that your device is already logged into and has an active shell running.

 ### Tests